Lil119/Internet-Technologies/src/assets/presentation.md

 ![Slide19](src/assets/images/Slide19.PNG)
 ---

 As with all technologies, Next.js has both benefits and pitfalls and may not be the best solution in every scenario.
-The main benefits to Next.js
+The main benefits of using Next.js over React.js are the SEO benefits and the fact that Next.js is a full-stack framework.
+Next.js also has the capability to implement multiple different page rendering methods, from static server-generated pages to client-rendered pages to partially preloaded pages.

+Next.js also has great documentation and a large community of developers.
+It is easy to get started with Next.js and explore basic features.
+However, advanced features can be difficult to understand, and becoming an expert with the framework will require an investment of time and energy.
+Although Next.js has many great features out-of-the-box, it has poor state management by default, and additional packages will be required to manage state in large applications.

 ---

 ![Slide20](src/assets/images/Slide20.PNG)
----

-Slide description

 ---

 ![Slide21](src/assets/images/Slide21.PNG)
 ---